 NOTE: There are two variations on how computeEPOCH may be used.
 If the month argument is 0 (zero), then the day argument is assumed to be the day of the year (DOY) having a range of 1 through 366.
 Also, if the hour, minute, and second arguments are all 0 (zero), then the msec argument is assumed to be the millisecond of the day having a range of 0 through 86400000.
 Similar arrangements are for micro and nano-second.
+The day componment can be presented as day of the month or day of the yead (DOY).
+If DOY form is used, the month componment must have a value(s) of one (1).

-7.2 TT2000breakdown
+8.2 TT2000breakdown

-TT2000breakdown decomposes a CDF TIME TT2000 value into the individual UTC-based Date/time components.
+TT2000breakdown decomposes a single or an array of CDF IME TT2000 value(s) into the individual UTC-based Date/time components.